dentarg/auth0-blog/_posts/2017-10-19-whats-new-in-react16.markdown

 ## ReactJS 16 Features

-Apart from the fact that ReactJS 16 runs on the new engine, _React Fiber_.
-ReactJS 16 ships with some new features.
+Apart from the fact that ReactJS 16 runs on the new engine, _React Fiber_, ReactJS 16 ships with some new features.

 * **Error handling using Error boundaries**: In ReactJS 16, the error handling has been greatly improved.
-Before now, ReactJS applications break when a runtime error occurs and requires a page refresh to recover from the broken state.
+Before now, ReactJS applications broke whenever a runtime error occurred and required a page refresh to recover from the broken state.
 The component is unmounted each time any error throw in the constructor, render method and lifecycle methods.
 In ReactJS 16, error boundaries have been introduced to capture errors and display a fallback UI instead of unmounting the component every time. **Error boundaries** are simply ReactJS components that catch JavaScript errors anywhere in a component and child trees, log those errors and display a fallback UI.
 It is important to know that error boundaries catch errors thrown in the constructor, render and lifecycle methods.
 The new lifecycle hook method that makes a class component an error boundary is `componentDidCatch(error, info)`.
 This method works like a try/catch block for components.
 Create an error boundary component once and call it everywhere it's needed in your application.

     ```js
     class ErrorBoundary extends React.Component {